BidanGitau/portifolio-ip/README.md

 ## Known Bugs
 No bugs
 ## Technologies Used
-Technologies used are Html,Cssand Bootstrap
+Technologies used are Html,Css and Bootstrap
 ## Support and contact details
 For any question or sugggestions you can mail:bidangitau220@gmail.com
 ### License